coder/docs/admin/workspace-providers/deployment.md

 4. From the Workspace Provider Admin page, add the desired organizations to its allowlist.

-Users in the allowed organizations can now choose to deploy into the newly setup workspace provider.
+Users in the allowed organizations can now choose to deploy into the newly set up workspace provider.

 ## Upgrading the Workspace Provider